-The Company's capital consists of its capital stock and deficit of \$20,390,000 and \$162,601,000, respectively.
+The Company's capital consists of its capital stock and deficit of \$20,484,000 and \$175,962,000, respectively.
 The objectives in managing capital are to safeguard the Company's ability to continue as a going concern, to provide financial capacity and flexibility to meet its strategic objectives, to allow the Company to respond to changes in economic and/or marketplace conditions and to provide a return to its shareholders.
 The Company strives to maintain an optimal split between senior debt and equity with a view to balancing its flexibility while minimizing its cost of capital.
-The Company evaluates cash flow through its budgeting and forecasting process, to help plan and track its capital requirements to meet its strategic plans and to monitor compliance with its New Credit Agreement.
+The Company evaluates cash flow through its budgeting and forecasting process, to help plan and track its capital requirements to meet its strategic plans and to monitor compliance with its Credit Agreement.

-Compliance with the covenants included in the Company's New Credit Agreement is monitored by management on a quarterly basis.
-As at August 28, 2016, the Company was in compliance with the senior leverage ratio and the fixed charge coverage ratio under the New Credit Agreement.
-If the Company were not in compliance with the covenants of the New Credit Agreement and unable to remedy this non-compliance, certain security is available to the lender as described in note 11.
+Compliance with the covenants included in the Company's Credit Agreement is monitored by management on a quarterly basis.
+As at August 27, 2017, the Company was in compliance with the senior leverage ratio and the fixed charge coverage ratio under the Credit Agreement.
+If the Company were not in compliance with the covenants of the Credit Agreement and unable to remedy this non-compliance, certain security is available to the Lender as described in note 11.

 The Company has in the past converted a portion of the Class A GP Units and sold the Fund units received.
-Under the New Credit Agreement, the Company may convert Class A GP Units, without prior consent from the Lender, provided such Units are promptly sold by the Company for the purposes of financing the construction of new restaurants and renovations to existing restaurants, in each case not to exceed in any year the lower of \$7,000,000 and 400,000 units.
-During the 52-week period ended August 28, 2016, the Company received consent from its lender to exceed these limits (note 12(b)).
+Under the Credit Agreement, the Company may convert Class A GP Units, without prior consent from the Lender, provided such Units are promptly sold by the Company for the purposes of financing the construction of new restaurants and renovations to existing restaurants, in each case not to exceed in any year the lower of \$7,000,000 and 400,000 units.